-Personal communications can consist of printed, verbal or digital communications between individuals (letters, memos, email or text messages, personal interviews, conversations, unrecorded classroom lectures, private social media exchanges, etc.).
+Personal communications can consist of printed, verbal or digital communications between individuals (letters, memos, email or text messages, online chats, personal interviews, conversations, unrecorded classroom lectures, private social media exchanges, etc.) or other uncaptured content (live speeches, nonarchived social media livestreams, unrecorded webinars or classroom lectures, messages from nonarchived discussion groups, etc.)

 Since they are inaccessible to readers outside the parties involved, they are not considered recoverable or retrievable.
 Therefore, do not include them in References pages.
-Instead, cite them in text only, with as much information to identify the source and date as possible:
+Instead, cite them in-text only, with as much information to identify the source and date as possible.
+Unlike other in-text citations, pagination for direct quotations may not be applicable (i.e., verbal conversations, etc.) and may be omitted.

-Parenthetical citation: (C. W. Adamson, personal communication, August 14, 2019).
-Narrative citation: C. W. Adamson (personal communication, August 14, 2019)
+Parenthetical citation: (M. A. Washington, personal communication, April 23, 2025).
+Narrative citation: M. A. Washington (personal communication, April 23, 2025)